 - 1. Only one item per group may be entered in each class.
 DO NOT PICK UP ANY INDIVIDUAL'S EXHIBIT WITHOUT THEIR PERMISSION.
 (Superintendents have the right to refuse any entry that has an offensive smell or is shedding anything) - 2.
 All exhibits are to be labeled with division, class number, class name, class description, exhibitor's group name, and individual exhibitor's name (please PRINT legibly or use pre-printed address labels).
 After exhibits are judged, the items will be displayed with display cards that list exhibitor's name and group name.
 The Superintendents in each division will complete the display cards with black felt-tip markers so they are easily read. - 3.
-A day in August will be scheduled to enter all OHCE Exhibits online.
-It will be announced later. - 4.
-Exhibits may be checked-in from 1:00 p.m. to 7:00 p.m. on Tuesday.
+Groups may enter OHCE Exhibits online August 21 from 1:00 p.m.
+6:00 p.m. or August 23 from 9:00 a.m.
+12 noon, at the Rogers County Building, 416 S. Brady, Claremore. - 4.
+OHCE Exhibits may be checked-in from 9:00 a.m. to 12:00 p.m. on Tuesday.
 Educational booths may be set up from 8:30 a.m. to 7:00 p.m. on Tuesday.
-Exhibits will be released from 1:00 to 3:00 p.m. on Sunday. - 5.
+Exhibits will be released from 1:00 p.m. to 3:00 p.m. on Sunday. - 5.
 Food preparation exhibits will be judged Wednesday, 9:00 a.m. and released Wednesday after 4:00 p.m.
 Only a portion of the winning exhibits must remain on display throughout the fair.
 It is the exhibitor's responsibility to make sure food is picked up between 4:00 p.m. and 7:00 p.m. on Wednesday. - 6.
 The exhibit area will be closed to the public during judging.
 Interference with the judging will not be permitted. - 7.
 All premium moneys will be paid to the group. - 8.
 All groups with a complete exhibit in each division will receive a \$5 bonus prize for each division (see division rules). - 9.
 The top 3 groups in each division (highest point scores) will receive a blue ribbon and \$10.00; red and \$8.00; white and \$6.00 award.
 Top three groups in each division will be determined only on required number of entries for a complete exhibit.
 See division rules for details. - 10.
 The Grand Champion Group (based on points) will have its name added to the plaque in the county building.
 The top 3 groups will win a monetary prize: 1st-\$25.00, 2nd-\$15.00, 3rd-\$10.00. - 11.
 The point system for scoring exhibits counting toward the top groups in each class is blue ribbon, 5 points; red ribbon, 4 points; white ribbon, 3 points; pink ribbon, 2 points; yellow ribbon, 1 point.
 These same points will be awarded to each group for entries that place in the Educational Booth, Tablescapes, and the Holiday Gift Basket categories. - 12.
 Premiums paid for each class are: Blue Ribbon \$10.00; Red Ribbon \$8.00; White Ribbon \$6.00; Pink Ribbon \$4.00; and Yellow Ribbon \$2.00. - 13.
 Judges are instructed not to award premiums or ribbons unless exhibits meet generally accepted standards of quality (#9 General Rules).
 The judge's decision is final.
 Judges are not to disqualify any items.
 Disqualification will be a decision made by the overall Superintendent, the OHCE Superintendent and the Division Superintendent. - 14.
 Entries may be reclassified by the superintendents to the correct class if it is not a true representative of the division or the class in which it is entered.